Hawker, South Australia

 Hawker is a town and a locality in the Flinders Ranges area of South Australia, 365 km north of Adelaide.
-It is in the Flinders Ranges Council, the state Electoral district of Stuart and the federal Division of Grey.
+It is in the Flinders Ranges Council, the state Electoral district of Giles and the federal Division of Grey.

 History

 The town was surveyed during March 1880 and was proclaimed on 1 July 1880.
-It was named after G. C. Hawker who was a member of the South Australian Parliament for the years 1858–1865 and 1875–1883.
+It was named after G. C. Hawker who was a member of the Parliament of South Australia for the years 1858–1865 and 1875–1883.
 The locality's boundaries were gazetted on 25 November 1999 and include the Government Towns of Wonoka, Hawker and Chapmanton.
 Portions of Hawker were added to the adjoining localities of Flinders Ranges and Shaggy Ridge on 26 November 2013.

 Hawker was a thriving railway town from the 1880s until 1956 as it was on the Central Australia Railway, until the route was moved further west when the Marree railway line was opened.